apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

   consists of a single line containing only the text of that machine's id.
 So *myid* of server 1 would contain the text
   "1" and nothing else.
-The id must be unique within the ensemble and should have a value between 1 and 255.
+The id must be unique within the ensemble and must have a value between 1 and 255.
+  (because the generating of sessionId uses the low 8 bits of myid).
   **IMPORTANT:** if you enable extended features such as TTL Nodes (see below) the id must be between 1 and 254 due to internal limitations.